AbdullahAlAdnan/cryptocurrency-fraud-detection/README.md

 Finding 3: 141 out of 165 features show statistically
 significant differences between illicit and licit transactions (p less than 0.05).
-However only 18 features demonstrate strong practical separation (Cohen's d above 0.5), confirming that statistical significance alone is insufficient in large datasets and effect size is the more meaningful measure.
+However only 9 features demonstrate strong practical separation (Cohen's d above 0.5), confirming that statistical significance alone is insufficient in large datasets and effect size is the more meaningful measure.

-Finding 4: feature_53 is the strongest individual discriminator (Cohen's d = 1.162, p less than 0.001).
+Finding 4: feature_53 is the strongest individual discriminator (Cohen's d = 0.913, p less than 0.001,
-However local transaction features demonstrate higher average effect sizes across all features (mean d = 0.290 vs 0.186 for aggregated features), suggesting both feature types play complementary roles in fraud detection.
+large effect size).
+Local transaction features demonstrate higher average effect sizes across all features (mean d = 0.227 vs 0.159 for aggregated features), suggesting both feature types play complementary roles in fraud detection.

 Finding 5: All top 10 discriminative features show negative mean values for illicit transactions and positive mean values for licit transactions, consistent with fraudulent wallet isolation behavior in the Bitcoin network.

 Finding 6: The dataset contains zero missing values and is clean and ready for machine learning without